 In the Marina District in the north of San Francisco, you can find the Palace of Fine Arts.
 It’s a very beautiful monument in amazing scenery.
 The palace is surrounded by water, decorated with flowers and is a favorite wedding location for locals.
 I recommend sitting on one of the benches and enjoy the magnificent and peaceful garden.

 No matter if you’ve been to Chinatown before or not, the Chinatown in San Francisco will be definitely your most historic visit.
 It’s not just the oldest Chinatown in the USA, but also the largest Chinese territory outside Asia.
 It was established in 1848 and developed throughout the years in a historic and important neighborhood for many Chinese immigrants.
-When you visit Chinatown you literally feel like you’re in Asia due to the different language, shops and houses.
+When you visit Chinatown you literally feel like you’re in Asia due to the different languages, shops, and houses.
 And it’s just amazing stepping into a new world in the middle of San Francisco.

 Besides Chinatown, an Italian district and so much more, San Francisco is especially known for the hippie culture.
 Haight-Ashbury is a neighborhood that embodies the hippie community and makes you feel the love that the people spread out right away.
-You can buy second-hand, go in bars and listen to punk and indie bands.
+You can buy second-hand, go to bars and listen to punk and indie bands.

 Or you can just walk around and explore the district with all its pop-art houses.
 If you’re looking for a special background for your photos, go to Piedmont Boutique on Haight Street.
 There you can take a photo of you with the famous out-looking legs in the backdrop.

 The Castro village was one of the first gay neighborhoods in the USA.
 That hasn’t changed until now.
 So you will still see lots of gays, lesbians and transgender people as well as rainbow flags hanging on streetlights.
 If you visit Castro, make sure you go to the Castro Theatre.
-It’s a premier movie palace built in 1922 that hosts repertory movies, film festivals and special events.
+It’s a premier movie palace built in 1922 that hosts repertory movies, film festivals, and special events.
 So it’s definitely worth a visit and maybe you find a classic movie to watch.

 A tour to Alcatraz

 Last but not least, there is Alcatraz, probably the most famous prison in the world.
 It housed some of America’s most ruthless criminals including Al Capone and George “Machine Gun” Kelly.
-The prison is located on the Alcatraz Island about 2 km (1.25 mi) offshore from San Francisco.
-There are daily tours to the island that should be booked in advance, because it’s very popular and likely to be sold out.
+The prison is located on Alcatraz Island about 2 km (1.25 mi) offshore from San Francisco.
+There are daily tours to the island that should be booked in advance because it’s very popular and likely to be sold out.
 But it’s absolutely worth it!
 You can walk into the cells and see how the prisoners lived once.
 That will definitely be a historic and pensive moment in your life.

 My favorite place in San Francisco

-I hope you got some inspiration of what to do in San Francisco, what else it has to offer and why there are good reasons to visit the city.
+I hope you got some inspiration for what to do in San Francisco, what else it has to offer and why there are good reasons to visit the city.
 Of course here you just find the most important and popular things, because even in two weeks you can’t see everything.
-But still you get a good picture of the city and I’m sure you’re going to find a favorite place that makes you never want to leave San Francisco.
+But still, you get a good picture of the city and I’m sure you’re going to find a favorite place that makes you never want to leave San Francisco.